kieraneglin/pinchflat/README.md

 | `BASE_ROUTE_PATH`           | No        | `/`                       | The base path for route generation.
 Useful when running behind certain reverse proxies - prefixes must be stripped.                       |
 | `YT_DLP_WORKER_CONCURRENCY` | No        | `2`                       | The number of concurrent workers that use `yt-dlp` _per queue_.
 Set to 1 if you're getting IP limited, otherwise don't touch it           |
 | `ENABLE_PROMETHEUS`         | No        | `false`                   | Setting to _any_ non-blank value will enable Prometheus.
 See [docs](https://github.com/kieraneglin/pinchflat/wiki/Prometheus-and-Grafana) |

+### Reverse Proxies

+Pinchflat makes heavy use of websockets for real-time updates.
+If you're running Pinchflat behind a reverse proxy then you'll need to make sure it's configured to support websockets.

 ## EFF donations